fadden/CiderPress2/DiskArc/FS/ProDOS-notes.md

    Each referenced block holds file data.
  - [131073,16777215]: "tree": key block is a "master" index block that holds up to 128 block numbers.
 Each referenced block is an index block.

 When a file grows long enough to expand, a new key block is allocated.
-The seedling key block becomes the first data block listed in the index; the sapling index block becomes the first index listed in the master index.
-If a file is truncated, the process is reversed.
+The seedling key block becomes the first data block listed in the new index; the sapling index block becomes the first index listed in the new master index.
+When a file is truncated, the process is reversed.

 Directory files are stored as a simple linear list of file entries.
 The volume directory cannot change size, but subdirectories are allowed to grow (but not shrink).